Yaz

 A consultation for the contraceptive pill prescription costs €21.50.

 Yaz is a combined oral contraceptive pill.
-This means it is a combination of two hormones, drospirenone and ethinylestradiol, which, when taken correctly, should prevent unwanted pregnancies.
+This means, it is a combination of 2 hormones, drospirenone and ethinylestradiol, which, when taken correctly, should prevent unwanted pregnancies.

-Although primarily prescribed as a contraceptive, Yaz can also be prescribed to treat premenstrual dysphoric disorder symptoms or to regulate severe and unpredictable periods.
+Although primarily prescribed as a contraceptive, Yaz can also be used to treat premenstrual dysphoric disorder symptoms or to regulate severe and unpredictable periods.

 Yaz works in a very similar way to most combined contraceptive pills.
 The hormones in Yaz prevent your ovaries from releasing eggs, so fertilisation cannot take place.
-They also change the makeup of the lining of your uterus, which makes it both harder for sperm to reach the uterus and for a fertilised egg to embed itself in the uterus.
+They also change the makeup of the lining of your uterus, which makes it both harder for sperm to reach the uterus and for a fertilised egg to embed itself there.

 Yaz is over 99% effective at preventing pregnancy when taken properly.
-This percentage may be decreased if you miss pills, vomit, have severe diarrhoea or start taking another medicine, reducing the pill’s effectiveness.
+This percentage may be decreased if you miss pills, vomit, have severe diarrhoea or start taking another medicine which reduces the pill’s effectiveness.

 Yaz is not suitable for everyone.
 You should always disclose all medical conditions to your doctor, whether you are currently taking medication for them or not.